David Berg for Salt Lake City Council District 3

 In 2006, when free speech at the Utah State Capitol building was under attack, he again teamed up with Brian Barnard and the Disabled Rights Action Coalition.
 They filed suit in federal court to protect the people and their right to exercise free speech and won that battle.

-As Vice Chair of the Utah Democratic Party Environmental Caucus, David is fighting for clean air and water, and working to stop the proposed polluting port on Salt Lake City's west side.
+As Vice Chair of the Utah Democratic Party Environmental Caucus, David is fought for clean air and water, and worked to stop the polluting port on Salt Lake City's west side.

 On the same block, David is spearheading the effort to reopen Dinwoody Park to the public.